PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund (NYSEARCA:LTPZ) Sees Large Volume Increase

-PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund (NYSEARCA:LTPZ – Get Free Report) saw unusually-strong trading volume on Tuesday .
-Approximately 98,804 shares traded hands during mid-day trading, a decline of 19% from the previous session’s volume of 122,126 shares.The stock last traded at $54.39 and had previously closed at $54.53.
+PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund (NYSEARCA:LTPZ – Get Free Report) saw an uptick in trading volume on Tuesday .
+64,181 shares traded hands during mid-day trading, a decline of 48% from the previous session’s volume of 124,337 shares.The stock last traded at $57.21 and had previously closed at $56.95.

 PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund Price Performance

-Institutional investors have recently made changes to their positions in the business.
-Flow Traders U.S. LLC bought a new stake in shares of PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund in the 2nd quarter worth about $7,017,000.
-Timber Creek Capital Management LLC grew its position in shares of PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund by 3.4% in the 2nd quarter.
-Timber Creek Capital Management LLC now owns 105,664 shares of the company’s stock worth $6,344,000 after acquiring an additional 3,506 shares in the last quarter.
-MAS Advisors LLC grew its position in shares of PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund by 11.0% in the 1st quarter.
-MAS Advisors LLC now owns 19,645 shares of the company’s stock worth $1,624,000 after acquiring an additional 1,942 shares in the last quarter.
-Captrust Financial Advisors acquired a new position in shares of PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund in the 2nd quarter worth approximately $500,000.
-Finally, Private Ocean LLC acquired a new position in shares of PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund in the 2nd quarter worth approximately $151,000.
+Several institutional investors and hedge funds have recently made changes to their positions in the stock.
+Captrust Financial Advisors purchased a new stake in shares of PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund in the second quarter valued at $500,000.
+Flow Traders U.S. LLC purchased a new position in PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund during the second quarter worth about $7,017,000.
+Private Ocean LLC purchased a new position in PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund during the second quarter worth about $151,000.
+Timber Creek Capital Management LLC lifted its position in PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund by 3.4% during the second quarter.
+Timber Creek Capital Management LLC now owns 105,664 shares of the company’s stock worth $6,344,000 after buying an additional 3,506 shares during the period.
+Finally, MAS Advisors LLC lifted its position in PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund by 11.0% during the first quarter.
+MAS Advisors LLC now owns 19,645 shares of the company’s stock worth $1,624,000 after buying an additional 1,942 shares during the period.

 About PIMCO 15+ Year U.S. TIPS Index Exchange-Traded Fund